-Then Roy happened to see a WeatherPort structure at a restaurant in the nearby city of Westport, and was immediately impressed with its design, which reminded him of something you might see at a beer garden in Germany.
+Then, Roy saw a WeatherPort structure at a restaurant in the city of Westport, and was impressed with its design.
+The structure reminded him of something you might see at a beer garden in Germany.

 “It was more festive than a pole barn, and more unique than a standard tent,” Roy explained.
 “Having arches instead of a square design really just makes it different from anything else you see.”

 In addition to being the only membrane structure they could find that met their wind and snow load requirements, WeatherPort structures could also be designed with numerous windows on all sides, a feature that other manufactures noticeably lacked.
 They also liked that you could add and remove the structures’ sides to accommodate for changing temperatures.

 Ocean Pours Taproom decided to order a 28 ft. wide by 26 ft. long WeatherPort structure and began the design process.

 “It was nice,” Roy explained.
 “I spoke with [our WeatherPort building specialist] and explained to him what I needed.
 He gave me a standard package, from there we adjusted the design to meet the wind and snow loads.”